projectinnovatenewark/csx2/lessons/students/1_computing_and_hardware/1_intro_to_cpu.md

 RAM is an example of **volatile memory**.
 Volatile memory is a temporary form of memory that is <ins>lost when you turn off your computer.</ins>

 Still trying to understand RAM?
 Let's think of our CPU as an engineer.
-The engineer can only have one tool in his hand at a time, but they need to be able to grab another tool when he needs it.
+The engineer can only have one tool in their hand at a time, but the engineer needs to be able to grab another tool when they need it.

 What does the engineer do?
 Luckily, they have a toolbelt called ‘RAM’ that is not as fast as whatever it is in hand but is still easily accessible.